playportal-studio/PPSDK-Unity/README.md

 * ### <b>Step 5:</b> Import the Unity Package
 	* In the Unity menu select: "Assets" --> "Import Package" --> "Custom Package"
-	* Navigate to wherever you cloned/downloaded this repo and choose the dynepic-ppsdk.unitypackage or the dynepic-ppsdk-withscene.unitypackage
+	* Navigate to the directory where you cloned/downloaded this repo and choose the dynepic-ppsdk.unitypackage or the dynepic-ppsdk-withscene.unitypackage
-	* Note: There are 2 packages; the "withscene" package contains a test scene that binds the test example to a scene.
+	* If you are trying the playPORTAL SDK for the first time, it's easiest to use the package with the test scene as the scene binds the controllers (C# files) to the objects in the scene.
 	* Ensure that all of the items are selected and click "Import"
+	* If using the "withscene" package, then switch into the Unity project view (Unity main menu --> Window --> Project).
+Then double click the "prescene-v1" scene (looks like the Unity logo).
+This will instantiate a scene, two 3D objects (a sphere and a capsule), and make the appropriate script/object associations.
+The sphere will also be renamed as "Player".
+The capsule object may overlay the player object in the scene view, but can be moved without impact.

 * ### <b>Step 6:</b> Add Client ID and Client Secret:
 	* In "PlayerController.cs"  replace the following values with the values generated in 'Step 3':